mangust01/MT.Strobic/index.md

 ## Code

-The source code is in the archive too and a precompiled hex-file there.
+The source code is in the archive and a precompiled hex-file there too.
 So, you need any programmer for AVR8 MCUs to flash the hex-file in ATmega8A via SPI interface.
 There is a possibility to change the pictures (see the picture 4) via change matrixes in the source code.
 I use a chain of the CodeBlocks and the WinAVR for develop the source code and compilate it.
+If you use new ATmega8A, you'll need to set the fuse bits.
+In the avrdude use following (with external 8MHz crystal):

+    -U lfuse:w:0xfc:m -U hfuse:w:0xd9:m

 ![Pictures](/img/7.png)
 <p align="center">Picture 4 - Pictures are displayed when the device is shaken</p>